ArizpeA1/IAD-St-Build/README.md

 # IAD-St-Build
-own build
+This is my own build

-just clone and decompress
+Just clone and decompres, and make clean install ;)